BhardwajArjit/Real-time-Student-Class-Attendance-System-Utilising-AI-Face-Recognition/README.md

 Please refer to `requirements.txt` for the exact versions.

-## Author
+## License

-- Arjit Bhardwaj
-- iamarjitbhardwaj@gmail.com
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.